“Rebecca Sawbridge gives concise, clear advice and is never fazed.”

 Rebecca is a Partner and Head of Employment in our Birmingham office.
 She has 20 years’ experience in advising on employment law, having specialised in this area since she qualified.

 Rebecca advises predominantly corporate clients on all aspects of contentious and non-contentious employment law, including discrimination, executive terminations, TUPE, business reorganisations, trade union issues, employment contracts, policies and procedures, dismissals and disciplinary/grievance procedures.

 She has substantial experience of handling a wide range of employment disputes, both in the tribunal and courts, and is also an effective presenter of training on employment and HR matters.

 Rebecca gained a First Class Business degree at Cardiff University before qualifying as a solicitor at Eversheds in 1999.
 She built her career with Gowling WLG, McGrigors and Shoosmiths before joining Freeths in 2010 as a Partner.

-Rebecca is listed as a Recommended Lawyer in the Legal 500 (2020 edition) and is ranked in Chambers (2020 edition) as a Leading Individual.
+Rebecca is listed as a Recommended Lawyer and Leading Individual in the Legal 500 (2023 edition) and as a Leading Individual in Chambers & Partners (2024 edition).